Quiet night in Ukraine capital even as Russia tensions flare

 “The window glass constantly shakes, and there is this constant thundering noise,” she said.

+Meanwhile, the Western allies announced a freeze on Russia's hard currency reserves — an unprecedented move that could have devastating consequences for the country's financial system.
+The ruble dived sharply on the news, and Russia’s Central Bank has raised its key rate from 9.5% to 20% in a desperate attempt to shore up the plummeting national currency and and prevent a run on banks.

+The U.S., European Union and Britain also agreed to block selected Russian banks from the SWIFT system, which facilitates moving money around thousands of banks and other financial institutions worldwide.

-Meanwhile, the top official in the EU outlined plans by the 27-nation bloc to close its airspace to Russian airlines and buy weapons for Ukraine.
-The EU will also ban some pro-Kremlin media outlets, said European Commission President Ursula von der Leyen.
+The EU on Sunday also closed its airspace to Russian airlines and buy weapons for Ukraine.
+The 27-nation bloc will also ban some pro-Kremlin media outlets, said European Commission President Ursula von der Leyen.

 The U.S. also stepped up the flow of weapons to Ukraine, announcing it will send Stinger missiles as part of a package approved by the White House on Friday.
 Germany likewise plans to send 500 Stingers and other military supplies.